Waitlist available for online sessions

 Want to meet me first?

-Introductory sessions (~25 min) are €50 and without obligation.
+An introductory session (~25 min) is €50 and without obligation.

 Opening hours